 Three Star Family Hotels, Paris

-I really love all of these 3 star hotels in Paris for families even though none of them are in my favourite arrondissements.
-The reason is simply that the most popular arrondissements also have the most expensive real estate in Paris and are dominated by the 5 star luxury hotels.
-That said, all of these are just a short hop to the main attractions of Paris.
+I really love all of these 3-star hotels in Paris for families, even though most of them are outside of my favorite arrondissements.
+The reason is simply that the most popular arrondissements also have the most expensive real estate in Paris and are dominated by 4 and 5-star luxury hotels.
+That said, all of these are just a short trip to the main attractions of Paris.

 Sleeps up to 4 – 9th arr. – 3★ – Monmartre/Moulin Rouge

 This fun little hotel with a comedic theme that kids will love is just a 3-minute walk to the Moulin Rouge.
 It is also just 200m from the Blanche Metro Station, offering direct access to the Arc de Triomphe.

-The services at this family friendly Paris hotel include a 24-hour front desk, concierge services and free WiFi.
-Room features include a flat screen TV, safe, and air conditioning.
-The Joke Hotel offers a breakfast service that can also be delivered to your room.
+The services at this family-friendly Paris hotel include a 24-hour front desk, concierge services, and free WiFi.
+Rooms also feature a flat-screen TV, safe, and air-conditioning.
+To make things better, Joke Hotel offers a breakfast service that can be delivered to your room.

-The thing that families love most about Hotel Joke, however, is the free snacks!
+There is one specific thing that families love most about Hotel Joke, however, and that is the free snacks!
 A stay includes a complimentary minibar full of non-alcoholic beverages and access to afternoon and evening snacks in the lobby.
-As a guest, you are also welcome to stop by any one of the Paris Astotel properties (there are 16) and fuel up free of charge.
+As a guest, you are also welcome to stop by any of the Paris Astotel properties (there are 16) and fuel up free of charge.

 For those looking for Paris hotels with family rooms, the Joke Hotel is a good option.
-Their family room is a connected room for 4 with a queen bed in one bedroom and two twin beds in the other.
-The suite also has two bathrooms, one with a shower, the other with a tub.
+Their family lodgings have connected rooms for four guests, with a queen bed in one bedroom and two twin beds in the other.
+The suite also has two bathrooms, one with a shower and the other with a tub.

 Sleeps up to 5 – 5th arr. – 3★ – Latin Quarter

-This sweet family-run hotel is in an excellent Latin Quarter location.
-It is positioned very close to Notre Dame and the Seine and is only a 15 minute walk to Luxembourg Gardens (which is a must with little ones).
+This sweet family-run hotel is in the trendy yet still family-centric Latin Quarter.
+It is positioned very close to Notre Dame and the Seine and is only a 15-minute walk to Luxembourg Gardens (which is a must with little ones running around).